MetaSys-LISBP/IsoSim/doc/scalaflux_workflow.md

   $T (vector): tracer atom transitions
 ```

-For instance, to construct the model of the example network provided in figure 1A of ScalaFlux publication:
+For instance, the model of the example network provided in figure 1A of ScalaFlux publication is:

 ```bash
 > rxn <- list(r1     = list("R"=c("Sout", "Sin"), "C"=c(-1, 1),     "E"="v1",   "T"=c("A", "A")),